danjwinter/stache_yo_self/README.md

 Whenever you need a little stache in your Slack Life, simply type `/stache me` or `/stache @other_user` in any channel to have Stache-Yo-Self slap a mustache on your profile picture and send it back in all its mustachey glory. ****Mustache size varies based on smile size.

+### Private Channels

+Stache Yo Self, the bot, needs to be invited in to public channels in order for you to receive a stache.

 ### New Users and Name Changes

 If you are a new user or change your screen name on Slack, you will need to wait a day before others can stache you.
 Let's call it an adjustment period.
 You can still Stache Yo Self with reckless abandon.